 A keen runner and mountaineer, Karen was paralysed in a traumatic rock-climbing accident on a Scottish sea cliff at the age of twenty-one – the opening chapter of her best selling book ‘If You Fall’, and the beginning of an extraordinary life.

 Although during a conversation on the night prior to her accident, Karen said she would rather die than be paralysed, she chose to fight preconceived ideas of just what was possible for someone who could feel nothing below their chest, pursuing instead alternative ways to access the outdoors.

-Over the last decade Karen Darke has overcome many physical and mental barriers, completing many trips others believed impossible; from marathons and triathlons, to kayaking, sit-skiing and hand-cycling in some of the most inhospitable places on the planet.
+Karen Darke has overcome many physical and mental barriers, completing many trips others believed impossible; from marathons and triathlons to kayaking, sit-skiing and hand-cycling in some of the most inhospitable places on the planet.

-As a competing hand cyclist, her achievements to date include winning two silver medals at the 2011 Para-Cycling World Cup in Sydney, Australia, in both the women’s H2 Road Race and Time Trial events and a Silver medal at the London 2012 Paralympic Games in the women’s H1-2 time trial.
+As a competing hand cyclist, major achievements to date include winning two silver medals at the 2011 Para-Cycling World Cup in Sydney, Australia, in both the women’s H2 Road Race and Time Trial, a Silver medal at the London 2012 Paralympic Games and Gold at the Rio 2016 Paralympic Games.

-Karen Darke speaks from the heart, and inspires audiences around the globe.
-She shares personal stories focused on overcoming challenge, embracing change and achieving the ‘unachievable’.
+Karen Darke speaks from the heart and inspires audiences around the globe.
+She shares personal stories focused on overcoming challenges, embracing change and achieving the ‘unachievable’.

 As a learning and development specialist and with personal experience of working in corporate and public sectors, she is able to connect with a wide range of clients, large audiences and small teams.

 Speaking topics include:

 - Leadership and Teamwork Development